-In the run up to the launch of The Handmade Sock Society Season 3, I’m bringing back our handy “Sock Series”.
-These are simple go-to-guides for the parts of sock-knitting that tend to scare off beginners.
+I hope you’ve been enjoying our handy “Sock Series”.
+These are simple go-to-guides for the parts of sock-knitting that tend to scare off sock-knitting beginners.

 This is our fifth guide to sock-knitting techniques!
 Today I’m going to discuss the Kitchener Stitch, a brilliant way to get a seamless finish on your socks.